top of page

 The Story Behind "The Switch"

 During 2004 the beginning of a network affiliation shake-up began.
-In April of 2004, the NBC affiliation agreement with WICS/WICD(NBC) in the Springfield, Decatur, Champaign-Urbana market expired, along with that of WKEF(NBC) in Dayton Ohio.
-NBC was involved in other business arrangements with LIN Television Corporation which owned OTHER stations in both of these markets.
+In April of 2004, the NBC affiliation agreement with WICS/WICD(NBC) in the Springfield, Decatur, Champaign-Urbana market expired, along with that of WKEF(NBC) in Dayton, Ohio.
+NBC was involved in other business arrangements with LIN Television Corporation, which owned OTHER stations in both markets.

-After April 2004, the affiliation agreements of all of the stations were extended on a short-term basis but would terminate the WKEF agreement in September of 2004 and the WICS/WICD agreement in September of 2005.
+After April 2004, all stations' affiliation agreements were extended on a short-term basis, but would terminate the WKEF agreement in September of 2004 and the WICS/WICD agreement in September of 2005.

-It was obvious that the affiliation switch was simply done as an "add-on" to a much larger agreement of an affiliation switch in Dayton and perhaps Dallas, Texas, two bigger markets, and had some consequence for NBC.
-WICS/WICD had a record of outperforming other NBC affiliates when it came to local news and ratings.
-NBC was set to lose in the switch here in central Illinois, but gain in other larger markets.
-It would seem logical that if WAND was to be an NBC affiliate that WICS/WICD would end up being with ABC.
-There was some speculation that FOX was a joker in the deck and could be teamed up with WICS/WICD at least among some people involved, but fortunately for WICS/WICD that was not to be.
+Obviously, the affiliation switch was done as an "add-on" to a much larger agreement of an affiliation switch in Dayton and perhaps Dallas, Texas, two bigger markets, and had some consequence for NBC.
+WICS/WICD had a record of outperforming other NBC affiliates regarding local news and ratings.
+NBC was set to lose in the switch here in central Illinois but gain in other larger markets.
+It would seem logical that if WAND were an NBC affiliate, WICS/WICD would end up with ABC.
+There was some speculation that FOX was a joker in the deck and could be teamed up with WICS/WICD, at least among some people involved, but fortunately for WICS/WICD, that was not to be.

 It was also during this time, in March of 2005, that longtime former Director and eventually General Manager T.J.
 Vaughn retired to be replaced by Mike Johnston.
 Johnston was the former G.M. at WLFI-TV(CBS) in Lafayette, Indiana.
-Johnston was named to the post by LIN Television Corporations Scott Blumenthal.
-By May of 2005, the timetable was announced which would make WAND an NBC affiliate on Monday, September 5th, 2005(Labor Day).
+Johnston was named to the post by LIN Television Corporation's Scott Blumenthal.
+By May of 2005, the timetable was announced, making WAND an NBC affiliate on Monday, September 5th, 2005(Labor Day).

 Based on local press coverage with the Herald and Review, local viewers weren't happy about the change.
-Johnston addressed many questions at local functions including one for the local Chamber of Commerce.
-Columnist Tim Cain wrote, “Johnston will answer any complaints on September 5th 'the scheduled date for the switch' with a combination of patience, common sense, and a sense of humor.
+Johnston addressed many questions at local functions, including one for the local Chamber of Commerce.
+Columnist Tim Cain wrote, “Johnston will answer any complaints on September 5th, 'the scheduled date for the switch,' with patience, common sense, and a sense of humor.
 While Johnston gives the impression of being slightly harried by the impending change, his station has produced a brochure(to explain the change).”

-Among Johnston's comments about the future of TV, he stated that “The future of television is in localism.
+Among Johnston's comments about the future of TV, he stated, “The future of television is in localism.
 It's something no one else can offer.
 Eventually, I think, stations will break away from the networks.”

-It was also at the network switch that WAND returned to brand itself as Channel 17 with the NBC Peacock on September 5th, 2005.
+At the network switch, WAND returned to brand itself as Channel 17 with the NBC Peacock on September 5th, 2005.

 WAND, Channel 17, becomes an Affiliate of NBC